scaleway/terraform-provider-scaleway/docs/data-sources/tem_domain.md

 - `spf_config` - The snippet of the SPF record that should be registered in the DNS zone.

 - `dkim_config` - The DKIM public key, as should be recorded in the DNS zone.

-- `statistics` - The domain's statistics.

-    - `total_count` - The total number of emails matching the request criteria.

-    - `new_count` - The number of emails still in the `new` transient state (received from the API, not yet processed).

-    - `sending_count` - The number of emails still in the `sending` transient state (received from the API, not yet in their final status).

-    - `sent_count` - The number of emails in the final `sent` state (have been delivered to the target mail system).

-    - `failed_count` - The number of emails in the final `failed` state (refused by the target mail system with a final error status).

-    - `canceled_count` - The number of emails in the final `canceled` state (canceled by customer's request).